cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 By using the ``LocaleSelectorFilter`` in your application, CakePHP will automatically set the locale based on the current user::

+    // in src/Application.php
+    use Cake\I18n\Middleware\LocaleSelectorMiddleware;

+    // Update the middleware function, adding the new middleware public function middleware($middleware)
+    {
+        // Add middleware and set the valid locales
+        $middleware->add(new LocaleSelectorMiddleware(['en_US', 'fr_FR']));
+    }

+    // Prior to 3.3.0, use the DispatchFilter
     // in config/bootstrap.php
     DispatcherFactory::add('LocaleSelector');